Types of Headaches

 Headaches are characterized by pain in any part of the head.
-They are second only to the common cold as the most frequently-heard medical complaint and manifest in many different forms – all with their own causes and characteristics.
+They are second only to the common cold as the most frequently-heard medical complaint and manifest in many different forms – all with their own causes, triggers and characteristics.

 A headache can be localized to one part of the head or affect the whole head; the pain can also vary in sensation, severity and frequency.
 A range of treatment options are available for headaches, with the chosen method dependent on the type of headache and its causes.
 In most instances, headaches can be managed effectively through medication, lifestyle changes or a combination of the two.

 Types of headaches – causes, symptoms and treatment

 There are many different types of headache – some estimate as many as 150 – with differing causes, triggers and symptoms.
 However, all can be sorted into two overarching categories: primary and secondary.